By Steve Smethurst

 Charlotte advises that anything service-based is a good side hustle.
 “For example, cleaning, gardening, ironing or dog walking...
 If you can be a solution to a problem — the problem being a job that people don't want to do themselves – you will get work.”

-Other options include the Government’s rent a room scheme and you can even rent out your driveway if you live near a train station, an airport or a venue, for example.
+If you have a spare room, you can rent it out with no tax implications if you earn less than £7,500 and you can even rent out your driveway if you live near a train station, an airport or a venue, for example.

 One final thing to note is that if you are starting a side hustle, make sure you're keeping good records of what you're putting into it and what you're earning from it.
 You don’t want the tax man taking it all.